dentolos19/fakerspotter/README.md

 # <img src=".github/icon.png" width="32"/> FakerSpotter

 A cyberwellness digital toolkit for learning on how to protect yourself from fake news!

-Learn more [here](https://dentolos19.github.io/FakerSpotter/about).
+Learn more about this project by clicking [here](https://dentolos19.github.io/FakerSpotter/about).

 ## Screenshots